 Prince George County Felony Perjury REDUCED

 Our Prince George Criminal Defense Attorneys represented a client who was directly indicted for felony perjury.
 The incident occurred when our client, who was represented by a different attorney at the time, testified in the traffic court during his trial for reckless driving.
 The truthfulness of some of our client’s testimony under oath became very controversial.
-In short, the prosecutor believed that our client lied to the court while under oath.
+In short, the prosecutor believed our client lied to the court under oath.
 The testimony under oath in question surrounded our client’s driving history from another state.
 Our client testified during the trial in the earlier proceeding in the traffic court and was required to answer questions from the prosecuting attorney on cross examination.
-To be candid, the prior attorney did not prepare the client for trial and it showed.
+To be candid, the prior attorney did not prepare the client for trial, and it showed.
 Many of the client’s answers were so ambiguous and vague that the truthfulness of his answers became very questionable.
 This was the primary issue of our client’s trial in the Circuit Court after being directly indicted by the prosecutor for perjury.
 This time, our client was prepared for trial and a not guilty plea was entered.
-After all the evidence and argument was presented, our attorneys were able to convince the Court to find our client not guilty of felony perjury and the case was reduced.
+After all the evidence and argument were presented, our attorneys convinced the Court to find our client not guilty of felony perjury, and the case was reduced.
 Our client was satisfied that he avoided a permanent felony conviction.